sbrincat/spynal/README.md

 ## Download & installation instructions
+Users can either install the most recent stable release using pip or install the latest updates from the Github repository

 ### pip install
 Recommended for users who prefer a simple installation and don't require the latest updates